Logo for: Navios Maritime Holdings Inc.

 History

-Throughout its 60+ years of history, Navios has built a reputation for innovation in dry bulk cargo transportation.
-Today, Navios continues to innovate in maritime finance, mergers & acquisitions, and risk management.
+Throughout its 70+ years of history, Navios has built a reputation for innovation in dry bulk cargo transportation.

 Navios has a reputation for innovation in the transportation and logistics of dry bulk cargo movements.
 This is based on a history of successfully pioneering new and challenging trades throughout the world.
 The company was largely instrumental in opening the Orinoco River to navigation by large ocean-going vessels, and establishing offshore transshipment operations at the mouth of the river.
 It also played a critical role in opening the Gulf of St. Lawrence to winter navigation.
 Navios also pioneered a lead and zinc transshipment operation off the coast of Alaska north of the Arctic Circle.